 Answer questions in a straightforward manner with what you believe to be the correct information and move forward with each answer given.

-Provide your answer with confidence – give the information that will satisfy their concerns and questions and, in return, you should receive the opportunity to proceed.
+Give the information that will satisfy their concerns and questions and, in return, you should receive the opportunity to proceed.
 As you know, the more right answers will move you closer to a successful sale for both you and your customer.

 When you’re communicating with your client, and giving them the information that you believe is what they are looking for, don’t automatically assume they heard and understood what you had to say.
 Clarify that they understand and only then move forward.